NilamXSC/BlogVerse-Application/README.md

 ---

-## 💡 What Is BlogVerse?
+## 💡 What Is Blogcadia?

-BlogVerse is not just another blogging app — it’s a **minimal, expressive, and engaging platform** built for creators who value conversation over scrolling.
+Blogcadia is not just another blogging app, it’s a **minimal, expressive, and engaging platform** built for creators who value conversation over scrolling.

 With:
 - Google Authentication